kushalchawla/opponent-modeling/README.md

 This repository contains the code for **'Opponent Modeling in Negotiation Dialogues by Related Data Adaptation'**.

-Our work has been published at Findings of NAACL 2022.
+Our work has been accepted at Findings of NAACL 2022.

 Please direct all queries to the first author: Kushal Chawla (kchawla@usc.edu).